 We previously talked about the people we are campaigning for in our quest for better cycling infrastructure in Cardiff, but perhaps it is now time to take a look at exactly what we are asking for.
 Cycling infrastructure comes in all shapes, sizes and configurations but unfortunately much of what we are exposed to here in Cardiff should come with an instruction manual.
-Cross Purposes … Continue reading Just what are we campaigning for?
+Cross Purposes We’ve all seen them, the seemingly random slivers of paint, sometimes in the shape of a bicycle; the randomly placed dropped curbs; the broken tram lines running parallel to the gutter, full of sunken manholes … Continue reading Just what are we campaigning for?

 It’s probably fair to say that news of some new investment in cycle infrastructure is a divisive subject.
 News of the Cardiff Cycling Strategy and the integrated network maps has brought both positive and negative attention from cyclists and non-cyclists alike.
-Whilst it is true that the plans raise a few questions, some would argue that money would be better spent maintaining the status quo, … Continue reading Just who are we campaigning for?
+Whilst it is true that the plans raise a few questions, some would argue that money would be better spent maintaining the status quo, simply because those who are already cycling are not using the often ill-designed and ill-implemented offerings we’ve already got.
+Caution!
+There may be ranting ahead… Sometimes nothing is better than absolute rubbish We’ve already written … Continue reading Just who are we campaigning for?

 Following our slightly long post about the Active Travel Act, perhaps now is a good time to explore why much of the infrastructure provided prior to the Act is often ignored by cyclists or not included on the existing route map.
 They don’t go where we want them to go… Our towns & cities were planned around roads.
-Roads go everywhere, but cycle paths are usually very prescriptive about … Continue reading Why cyclists don't always use the infrastructure we are given…
+Roads go everywhere, but cycle paths are usually very prescriptive about where you can go.
+How many people can honestly say they have a cycle path outside their home or place of work?
+While we are on the subject, they’re often not very direct, either.
+They lead … Continue reading Why cyclists don't always use the infrastructure we are given…